How to Get A Personal Loan in 5 Easy Steps

-2. Get pre-qualified

-What does this mean?
-To get pre-qualified for a personal loan you must send certain information to a lender who will determine if you are likely to qualify.
-If the lender thinks your income and credit are strong enough, he or she will quote you a fee and interest rate for loaning you the money.
-You can accept that quote and move ahead with your application or r=shop around for a better deal on a personal loan elsewhere.
+certain information to a lender who will determine if you are likely to qualify.
+If the lender thinks your income and credit are strong enough, they will quote you a fee and interest rate for loaning you the money.
+You can accept that quote and move ahead with your application or shop around for a better deal on a personal loan elsewhere.

 Every time a lender checks your credit, it’s reported as an inquiry on your credit reports, and too many inquiries can damage your credit score.
-When you go through the pre-qualification process, your lender will check your credit, using what’s a “soft-pull,” which has less of a negative impact on your credit score.
-A soft-pull simply tells the credit bureaus that you are considering taking on a loan — and more debt — but not that you are actually applying for a one, so it won’t hurt your credit score as much, Toms said.
+When you go through the pre-qualification process, your lender will check your credit using what’s called a “soft pull,” which has less of a negative impact on your credit score.
+A soft pull simply tells the credit bureaus that you are considering taking on a loan — and more debt — but not that you are actually applying for one, so it won’t hurt your credit score as much, Toms said.

 If you decide to apply for a personal loan, however, your lender will perform a “hard-pull” on your credit, Toms said.
 This tells the credit bureaus that you are actually taking on a new loan and new debt, so a hard-pull has a greater impact on your credit score, he said.

 3. Shop around for your best rates

 It’s important for borrowers to shop a variety of lenders to find the best interest rates for their personal loans.
 Why?
 Because the interest rates attached to personal loans tend to be high.

-[Later crawl]

-# How to Get A Personal Loan in 5 Easy Steps